101 Cooking For Two

 US Customary - Convert to Metric

-• salt and pepper to taste or other seasoning
+• Salt and pepper to taste (or your favorite seasoning)

 Step-by-Step Instructions

-• Line a sheet pan with aluminum foil and place a wire rack on top.
-Spray the rack with cooking spray.
-The rack allows all sides of the chicken to cook evenly and stay out of the drippings.
+• Prep a sheet pan with aluminum foil and a wire rack (optional).
+Spray with cooking spray.
 If you don't have a rack, flip the legs halfway through cooking.

 Spraying PAM on a rack on a foil covered tray

-• Pat the drumsticks dry with paper towels.
-Trim off any extra skin and remove any loose joint pieces.
+• Pat the drumsticks very dry with paper towels.
+Trim any loose skin or joint fragments.

 Trimming the chicken leg.